 Why should you choose Anthem?
 Most film festivals struggle to attract an audience to watch their movies.
 But that's not a problem at Anthem, where filmmakers often screen to standing-room-only audiences.
 That's because Anthem is part of FreedomFest, “the world’s largest gathering of free minds.”
-With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers and panelists for post-screening discussions.
+With over 2,500 attendees, 250 speakers, and a cadre of journalists on Media Row, FreedomFest provides a ready audience of eager viewers for Anthem’s filmmakers, as well as expert panelists for post-screening discussions.

 Filmmakers have a blast at Anthem.
 They go to yoga classes in the mornings, listen to fascinating speakers during the day, watch and comment on each other's movies, network with filmmakers and potential producers, and celebrate at our Gala Awards Banquet.
 And FreedomFest attendees love the film festival.
 Viewers pack the theater.

 Perhaps even more impressive is the fact that so many of our films have gone on to find distribution when carrying the Anthem laurel.
 "Seized," which premiered at Anthem in 2016 and won our award for Best Short Documentary, went on to win an Emmy in 2017.
+So did "Saber Rock" in 2018.
+Our 2017 grand prize winners both found distribution deals and critical acclaim: Ramsey Denison's expose of police brutality and corruption, "What Happened in Vegas" and Courtney Balaker's full-length narrative "Little Pink House," with A-list actors and an outstanding libertarian theme about eminent domain.
 Our 2016 grand prize winner, "Can We Take a Joke?" topped several critics' lists for documentaries that summer.
 Another of our 2016 films, "Raiders!
 The Story of the Greatest Fan Film Ever Made" reached 92% on RottenTomatoes during its theater run.
-And our 2017 grand prize winners both found distribution deals and critical acclaim: Ramsey Denison's expose of police brutality and corruption, "What Happened in Vegas" and Courtney Balaker's full-length narrative "Little Pink House," with A-list actors and an outstanding libertarian theme about eminent domain.
 Our 2014 winner, "Poverty, Inc.," screened at several prestigious festivals worldwide, -- and we screened it first at Anthem. f you're a filmmaker creating movies about individual liberty, you need to be at Anthem.

 FreedomFest invites the best and brightest minds to speak about geo-politics, health & wellness, finance, history & philosophy, science & technology, art & literature, investments and more, attracting an audience of intelligent influencers and free thinkers.
-In 2017.
-William Shatner and producer Fraser Heston headlined the conference.
+In 2017 William Shatner and producer Fraser Heston headlined the conference, and Shark Tank's Kevin O'Leary is our keynote speakr in 2019.
 Regular speakers include publisher Steve Forbes, Whole Foods CEO John Mackey, Skeptic Magazine publisher Michael Shermer, and Hollywood's biographer, Marc Eliot.
 We've also hosted science fiction authors David Brin and Orson Scott Card.
-These speakers are available for your post-screening panel.
+FreedomFest speakers are available for your post-screening panel.

 Why the name "Anthem"?